 - Escharotomy – if due to a circumferential burn

-Other adjunctive therapies to use if indicated are:
+Other adjunctive therapies are:

 - Antibiotic therapy – if a bioburden is present